godaddy/gasket/packages/gasket-plugin-intl/README.md

 ### Next.js Routing

-If your Gasket app us using the [@gasket/plugin-nextjs] for Next.js support, when setting `locales` and `defaultLocale`, these will automatically be used to configure [Next.js Internationalized Routing].
+If your Gasket app is using the [@gasket/plugin-nextjs] for Next.js support, when setting `locales` and `defaultLocale`, these will automatically be used to configure [Next.js Internationalized Routing].